 Prior to the installation of an asphalt highway connecting the once peaceful region of Bahariya to Cairo, the oasis was mostly hidden from the greater world.
 Then archaeologists re-discovered the Valley of the Golden Mummies and tourism in Egypt soared, generating valuable income for the local community.
-However, the influx also comes with a considerable environmental cost.
+However, the influx with tourists travelling from Cairo to Alexandria stopping at the White Desert, comes with a considerable environmental cost.

 In addition to archaeological gems, the mystic white desert lures tourists and the locals who guide them.
 4×4 Jeep adventures and camping are favorite activities, but drivers travel without thought to ecological sensitivity, and the pack in and pack out concept has not yet caught fire.
 As a result, the landscape is sullied with tracks and litter abounds.
 Last year 4 tons of this waste was collected, tour guide Dina Mahmoud tells Jensen.